ThatHurleyGuy/wemo_switch/README.md

 Or install it yourself as:

-    $ gem install wemo
+    $ gem install wemo_switch

 ## Usage

 ```
-wemo = Wemo.new("192.168.1.150") # Or any ip that the light controls
+wemo = Wemo::Switch.new("192.168.1.150") # Or any ip that the light controls
 wemo.get_state # true if it's powered on, false if it's off
 wemo.toggle_state # will turn the outlet on if it's currently off, and vice versa
 ```